Home > Analyses > Consumer Cyclical > Hasbro, Inc.

 Score analysis

-The radar chart below illustrates Hasbro, Inc.’s key financial scores across valuation, profitability, and leverage metrics:
+The radar chart below highlights Hasbro, Inc.’s key financial scores across valuation, profitability, and leverage metrics:

 Analysis of the company’s bankruptcy risk

-Hasbro’s Altman Z-Score places it in the grey zone, indicating a moderate risk of bankruptcy and financial distress:
+The Altman Z-Score places Hasbro in the grey zone, indicating a moderate risk of bankruptcy and financial distress:

 Is the company in good financial health?

-The Piotroski Score diagram highlights Hasbro’s financial health assessment based on nine key criteria:
+The Piotroski Score diagram below summarizes Hasbro’s financial health assessment:

-With a Piotroski Score of 5, Hasbro ranks as average in financial strength.
-This score suggests mixed signals on profitability, liquidity, and operational efficiency, reflecting neither strong nor weak fundamentals.
+With a Piotroski Score of 5, Hasbro’s financial condition rates as average.
+This suggests mixed signals on profitability, leverage, and operating efficiency, reflecting neither strong nor weak financial health.

 Competitive Landscape & Sector Positioning

-This sector analysis examines Hasbro, Inc.’s strategic positioning, revenue segments, key products, and main competitors.
-I will assess whether Hasbro holds a competitive advantage over its industry peers.
+This analysis will explore Hasbro, Inc.’s strategic positioning, revenue segments, key products, and main competitors within the leisure sector.
+I will assess whether Hasbro holds a competitive advantage over its peers in this dynamic market environment.

 Strategic Positioning

-Hasbro maintains a diversified product portfolio spanning Consumer Products, Digital Gaming, and Entertainment segments.
-Geographically, the company balances revenue between the U.S. and Canada (2.6B in 2024) and International markets (1.5B), reflecting a moderate global footprint in the leisure industry.
+Hasbro, Inc. maintains a diversified product portfolio across Consumer Products, Wizards of the Coast and Digital Gaming, and Entertainment.
+Geographically, it balances revenue between the U.S. and Canada (2.8B in 2025) and International markets (1.9B), reflecting a broad market exposure within the leisure sector.

 Revenue by Segment

-This pie chart illustrates Hasbro, Inc.’s revenue distribution by segment for the fiscal year 2024, highlighting the relative contributions of its main business areas.
+This pie chart presents Hasbro, Inc.’s revenue distribution by segment over fiscal year 2025.
+It highlights the relative contribution of consumer products, entertainment, and corporate segments.

 Key Products & Brands